XRPLF/xrpl-dev-portal/docs/tutorials/javascript/build-apps/get-started.md

   - Development
 showcase_icon: assets/img/logos/javascript.svg
 ---
-# Get Started Using JavaScript
+# Get Started Using JavaScript Library

 This tutorial guides you through the basics of building an XRP Ledger-connected application in JavaScript or TypeScript using the [`xrpl.js`](https://github.com/XRPLF/xrpl.js/) client library in either Node.js or web browsers.